-Up to 1×10^6 cells, depending on the cell line, are disrupted in Buffer RLT and homogenized.
-An overview of disruption and homogenization methods is given on page 25.
+Up to 1 x 10° cells, depending on the cell line, are disrupted in Buffer RLT and homogenized.
+An overview of disruption and homogenization methods is given on page 22.
 Ethanol is then added to the lysate, creating conditions that promote selective binding of RNA to the RNeasy membrane.
 The sample is then applied to the RNeasy Mini spin column.
-Total RNA binds to the membrane, contaminants are efficiently washed away, and high-quality RNA is eluted in RNase-free water.
-The bind and wash steps are performed on a QIAvac 24 Plus vacuum manifold, and the final elution step is performed by centrifugation in a microcentrifuge.
+Total RNA binds to the membrane, contaminants are efficiently washed away, and high-quality RNA is eluted in RNAse-free water.
+The bind and wash steps are performed on a QIAvac 24, QIAvac 24 Plus, or QIAvac 6S vacuum manifold, and the final elution step is performed by centrifugation in a microcentrifuge.

-Stabilization of RNA in harvested animal tissues
+Stabilization of RNA in Harvested Animal Tissues

 This protocol describes how to stabilize RNA in harvested animal tissues using RNAprotect Tissue Reagent.
-Purification of total RNA from the stabilized tissues can be subsequently carried out according to "Protocol: Purification of Total RNA from Animal Tissues" (page 49).
+Purification of total RNA from the stabilized tissues can be subsequently carried out according to "Protocol: Purification of Total RNA from Animal Tissues" (page 45).

-Purification of total RNA from animal tissues
+Purification of Total RNA from Animal Tissues

-Fresh, frozen, or RNAprotect-stabilized tissue (up to 30 mg, depending on the tissue type) is disrupted in Buffer RLT and homogenized.
-An overview of disruption and homogenization methods is given on page 25.
+Fresh, frozen, or RNAprotect stabilized tissue (up to 30 mg, depending on the tissue type) is disrupted in Buffer RLT and homogenized.
+An overview of disruption and homogenization methods is given on page 22.
 Ethanol is then added to the lysate, creating conditions that promote selective binding of RNA to the RNeasy membrane.
 The sample is then applied to the RNeasy Mini spin column.
-Total RNA binds to the membrane, contaminants are efficiently washed away, and high-quality RNA is eluted in RNase-free water.
+Total RNA binds to the membrane, contaminants are efficiently washed away, and high-quality RNA is eluted in RNAse-free water.

-Purification of total RNA from yeast
+Purification of Total RNA from Yeast

 This protocol is for the purification of total RNA from up to 5×10^7 yeast cells.
 Two alternative methods of disrupting yeast cell walls are provided: enzymatic lysis or mechanical disruption.
 In general, both methods function equally well.
 For some applications, enzymatic lysis might be preferable since no additional laboratory equipment is required.
-Mechanical disruption, however, is well suited for time-course experiments where enzymatic digestion incubations are not practical.
+Mechanical disruption, however, is well-suited for time-course experiments where enzymatic digestion incubations are not practical.

-The enzymatic lysis method uses zymolyase or lyticase digestion of the cell walls to convert cells to spheroplasts, which are then used in the RNeasy procedure.
+The enzymatic lysis method uses zymolase or lyticase digestion of the cell walls to convert cells to spheroplasts, which are then used in the RNeasy procedure.
 For samples of up to 5×10^7 yeast cells, spheroplasts are separated from the digestion mixture by centrifugation before being lysed.
-For samples of up to 2×10^7 yeast cells, the digestion mixture is used directly in the QIAwave RNA Mini Kit procedure without prior separation of the spheroplasts.
+For samples of up to 2×10^7 yeast cells, the digestion mixture is used directly in the RNeasy procedure without prior separation of the spheroplasts.
 After addition of Buffer RLT and ethanol, samples are loaded onto the RNeasy Mini spin column.
 Total RNA binds to the RNeasy membrane, contaminants are efficiently washed away, and high-quality RNA is eluted in RNase-free water.

 Using the mechanical disruption method, yeast cells are lysed and homogenized by high-speed agitation in the TissueLyser or other bead mill in the presence of glass beads and Buffer RLT.
 Ethanol is added to the lysate, creating conditions that promote selective binding of RNA to the RNeasy membrane.
 The sample is then applied to the RNeasy Mini spin column.
-Total

-RNA binds to the membrane, contaminants are efficiently washed away, and high-quality RNA is eluted in RNase-free water.
+Total RNA binds to the membrane, contaminants are efficiently washed away, and high-quality RNA is eluted in RNase-free water.